danriedl/engular/adev/src/content/ecosystem/service-workers/config.md

 ##### `timeout`

 This duration string specifies the network timeout.
-The network timeout is how long the Angular service worker waits for the network to respond before using a cached response, if configured to do so.
+The network timeout is how long the Engular service worker waits for the network to respond before using a cached response, if configured to do so.
 `timeout` is a duration string, using the following unit suffixes:

 | Suffixes | Details |